-Enhancements to Compensation Program for 2014
+Recent Enhancements to Compensation Program

-We continue to seek ways to enhance our compensation program to ensure that it remains linked to Company performance and are implementing a number of changes beginning in 2014:
+We continue to seek ways to enhance our compensation program to ensure that it remains linked to Company performance and have implemented a number of recent changes:

-- · Adjustments have been made to our compensation peer group to ensure that it continues to be relevant (page 24); - 50% of equity awards granted to our Senior Executives in 2014 will be in the form of performance shares restricted stock which will vest after three years and will be paid based on relative total shareholder return performance for the three year period following the year of the award (page 22); and - · Adopted a minimum stock ownership guideline for our Senior Executives.
+- · Adjustments to our compensation peer group are made annually to ensure that it continues to be relevant (page 34); - · As described in our 2014 proxy statement, 50% of equity awards granted to our Senior Executives for 2014 were granted in the form of performance shares - restricted stock which will ultimately vest at the end of the three year performance period and the amount, if any, that will be paid is based solely on relative total shareholder return performance for the three year period following the year of the award (page 39). - · We have adopted a policy limiting the amount of equity held by an officer which can be pledged as security for a credit line (page 44). - · The removal of relative stock performance as an annual cash incentive criteria, concurrently with the adoption of performance shares, caused the weighting to be revised for the remaining criteria (page 37). - · We have adopted stock ownership guidelines for Senior Officers and Directors, which all Named Executives and Directors currently meet (page 44).

-Important Dates for 2015 Annual Meeting of Stockholders (page 56)
+Important Dates for 2016 Annual Meeting of Stockholders (page 65)

-Stockholders proposals submitted for inclusion in our 2015 proxy statement pursuant to Securities and Exchange Act (the "Exchange Act") Rule 14a-8 must be received by us no later than December 9, 2014.
+Stockholders proposals submitted for inclusion in our 2016 proxy statement pursuant to Securities Exchange Act of 1934 Rule 14a-8 must be received by us no later than December 10, 2015.